SmaIIstars/myblog/source/_posts/vue2-vue3.md

 ### Performance

 - diff Algorithm
-  - Vnodes in Vue2 will be completely compared
+  - VNodes in Vue2 will be completely compared
   - Vue3 adds a static flag(PatchFlat).
 While comparing, only nodes with static flags are compared, and the specific comparison content can be learned through the flags

 ![Vue2 diff]()